Professionally accredited by RIBA, ARB and LAM

 Introduction 'Creativity with Purpose' is the basis of Architecture at Queen's.

 Students explore design in a studio environment, contextualised by courses in history/theory, technology/environment and professional practice.
 The course is modular in structure, allowing students to learn and develop their skills through an extensive range of topics, which grow in complexity throughout Stages 1, 2 and 3 of the degree.
 Topics include:

 Students are introduced to the historical and theoretical backgrounds to Architecture by exploring key buildings and spaces, as well as significant principles, texts and thinkers.
 Architectural and cultural theory, produced by both architects and theorists, are introduced and explored.
 Students are also provided with a platform for the development of skills, including research methods, essay writing and critical thinking.

 Architectural Design and Communication

 Students learn about architectural design and representation through design-based projects, which vary in scale and complexity as the course progresses.
 The urban physical context and the critical thinking processes in relation to the built environment and design are explored.
 Students also learn about structures and materiality and the importance of architectural communication, using mixed graphic media.
 Research of architectural precedents and presentation of analytical studies both verbally and in the form of models and drawings are key features.

 Technology and Environment

 Students learn the principles of building technology, including structural behaviour, building construction and materials, within the context of the building process, sustainability, and the use of descriptive and performance specifications.
-The topic also deals with the environmental performance of buildings through passive design strategies, eg, natural light and ventilation and the way these requirements inform the design of buildings, their forms and structure.
+The topic also deals with the environmental performance of buildings and the use of passive design strategies where natural light, heat and ventilation are used to inform the design of buildings, their forms and structure.

 Students have four modules they need to pass each year, and the degree result is cumulative, with 10, 30 and 60 per cent for Stages 1, 2 and 3, respectively.